MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-convert-vmware.md

 - As a prerequisite to start converting VMware VMs to Hyper-V four times faster, upgrade to SCVMM 2022 UR2 or later.
 - As part of SCVMM 2022 UR2, a new registry named **V2VTransferChunkSizeBytes** is introduced at *HKLM:\SOFTWARE\Microsoft\Microsoft System Center Virtual Machine Manager Agent* in the Hyper-V hosts managed by SCVMM.
-- This registry of type REG_DWORD, with a value equal to *2147483648*, which is 2 GB in size, has to be set on every Hyper-V host managed by VMM by running [this script]() from the VMM Console.
+- This registry of type REG_DWORD, with a value equal to *2147483648*, which is 2 GB in size has to be set on every Hyper-V host managed by VMM by running [this script]() from the VMM Console.
 - Alternatively, if you want to set this registry value in a single host only and not on all the hosts, run [this script]() from the VMM Console.
 - After setting this registry value, if you remove any Hyper-V host(s) from SCVMM, stale entries for this registry might remain.
 If the same host is re-added to SCVMM, the previous value of registry **V2VTransferChunkSizeBytes** will be honored.